Lead Writer: Kieran Morgan | Peer Reviewer/s: John New | Managing Editor: Kieran Morgan

 Before we dive into the nuts and bolts of document control, let’s start by explaining some basic concepts.
 We’ll discuss what documents are and how they’re closely related to—but distinct from—records.
 This is a fundamental distinction in document control:

-• Documents are forward-looking pieces of information used to guide decision-making or describe what should be done.
+- Documents are forward-looking pieces of information used to guide decision-making or describe what should be done.
 In technical writing, they typically provide task-oriented information that enables an internal or external audience to accomplish a goal.

-• Records are historical information, evidence of past activities and decisions.
+- Records are historical information, evidence of past activities and decisions.
 They serve as the organizational memory of what was done.
 They’re a static snapshot of something that happened in the past, and unlike documents, they usually don’t change.

-What Does That Mean Icon What Does That Mean?
+What Does That Mean? |

-A discrete unit of information or collection of data that forms evidence of past activities or decisions, serving as a static memory of what was done.
+Document A discrete unit of information used to guide work, decisions, or judgment, serving as a guide to what should be done.
+Documents are forward-looking, as opposed to records, which are historical.
+Examples include technical documentation, plans, policies, and engineering drawings.
+Record A discrete unit of information or collection of data that forms evidence of past activities or decisions, serving as a static memory of what was done.
 Records are historical, in contrast to documents, which are forward-looking.
-Examples include invoices, test results, and completed maintenance logs.
+Examples include invoices, test results, and completed maintenance logs. |

 3. [Theory] Document Lifecycle